 Partnership Grants are reserved for agricultural service providers--extension staff, nonprofits, consultants, state departments of agriculture, and others working in the agricultural community--who want to conduct on-farm demonstrations, research, marketing, and other projects with farmers as active cooperators.
+The Partnership guidelines have been expanded to incorporate proposals that used to be submitted under the Sustainable Community Grant.

 Are you interested in applying for a Partnership Grant?
 Look at the application instructions, checklists, timelines, and review criteria, and learn how to get help if you need it.